lxmcf/sprite-bundler-redux/README.md

 ---

+> [!NOTE]
+> LSPP is in early development and a lot of UI and code is very 'first pass' and `may` get a further pass to clean everything up

 Sprite Bundler Redux is a ground up rewrite of my old [Sprite Bundler](https://github.com/lxmcf/sprite-bundler) now rewritten in [Odin](https://odin-lang.org/) instead of C!

 The original ballooned from a simple project that would easily fit into a single C file to a more complex project driven tool that became unmanagable (Plus I broke it while refactoring), this version maintains the same and even massively expands on the originals functionality.